Alice in Wonderland (1951 film): Plot

-Continuing to follow the Rabbit, Alice meets a garden of talking flowers who initially welcome her with a song, but then banish her, believing that humans are a type of weed.
-Alice then encounters a Caterpillar smoking, who becomes enraged at Alice after she laments her small size (which is the same as the Caterpillar's), after which the Caterpillar turns into a butterfly and flies away.
-Before leaving, the Caterpillar advises Alice to eat a piece from different sides of a mushroom to alter her size.
-Following a period of trial and error, she returns to her original height and keeps the remaining pieces in her pocket.
-In the woods, Alice gets stuck between multiple paths and encounters the mischievous Cheshire Cat, who suggests questioning the Mad Hatter or the March Hare to learn the Rabbit's location, but is unhelpful in giving directions.
-Taking her own path, Alice encounters both, along with the Dormouse, in the midst of an "unbirthday" tea party celebration.
-The Hatter and the Hare ask Alice to explain her predicament, to which Alice tries, but becomes frustrated by their interruptions and absurd logic.
-As she prepares to leave, the Rabbit appears and the Hatter attempts to repair his pocket watch, which results in its destruction.
-Alice attempts to follow the Rabbit after he is ejected from the premises, but decides to go home instead.
-Unfortunately, her surroundings completely change, leaving her lost in the forest.
+Alice meets a garden of talking flowers who initially welcome her with a song, but then banish her, accusing her of being a weed.
+Alice then encounters a Caterpillar, who becomes enraged at Alice after she laments her small size (which is the same as the Caterpillar's).
+The Caterpillar turns into a butterfly and flies away after advising Alice to eat a piece from different sides of a mushroom to alter her size.
+Following a period of trial and error, she returns to her original height and keeps the remaining pieces on hand.
+In the woods, Alice gets stuck between multiple paths and encounters the Cheshire Cat, who suggests questioning the Mad Hatter or the March Hare.
+Taking her own path, Alice encounters both, along with the Dormouse, in the midst of an "unbirthday" celebration.
+Alice attempts to explain her predicament, but becomes frustrated by the Hatter and Hare's interruptions and absurd logic.
+The Rabbit appears and the Hatter attempts to repair his pocket watch, which results in its destruction, and the Rabbit is thrown out of the party.
+Alice abandons her pursuit and decides to go home, but gets lost in the Tulgey Wood.

-The Cheshire Cat reappears to the despondent Alice and offers a path to the hot-headed Queen of Hearts, the only one in Wonderland who can take her home.
-In the Queen's labyrinthine garden, Alice witnesses the Queen – whom the Rabbit serves as a chamberlain – sentencing a trio of playing cards to decapitation for painting mistakenly-planted white rosebushes red.
-The Queen invites a reluctant Alice to play against her in a croquet match, in which live flamingos, card guards, and hedgehogs are used as equipment.
-The equipment rig the game in favor of the Queen.
-The Cat appears again and plays a trick on the Queen, setting up Alice to be framed.
-Before the Queen can sentence her to decapitation, the King suggests a formal trial.
-At Alice's trial, the Cat invokes more chaos by having Alice point him out, causing one of the witnesses – the Dormouse – to panic.
-As the Queen sentences Alice to decapitation, Alice eats the mushroom pieces to grow large, momentarily intimidating the court.
-However, the mushroom's effect is short-lived, forcing Alice to flee through the deteriorating realm with a large crowd in pursuit.
+The Cheshire Cat appears to the despondent Alice and offers a path to the Queen of Hearts.
+In the Queen's labyrinthine garden, Alice witnesses the Queen – whom the Rabbit serves as a chamberlain – sentencing a trio of playing cards to execution for painting mistakenly-planted white rosebushes red.
+The Queen invites Alice to a croquet match, in which live flamingos, card guards, and hedgehogs are used as equipment, but the equipment rig the game in favor of the Queen.
+The Cheshire Cat reappears and plays a trick on the Queen, setting up Alice to be framed.
+The King spares Alice by suggesting a formal trial, in which the Cheshire Cat invokes more chaos by having Alice point him out, causing one of the witnesses – the Dormouse – to panic.
+As the Queen orders Alice's execution, Alice eats the mushroom pieces to grow large, momentarily intimidating the court.
+However, the mushroom's effect is short-lived, forcing Alice to flee the deteriorating realm and its pursuing denizens.
 When Alice reaches the small door she encountered, she sees herself sleeping through the keyhole.
 Alice emerges from her dream, and she returns home for tea with her sister.